Is individual counseling right for me?

 What type of individual therapy do you offer?

-I offer individual therapy for women, teens and tweens (ages 14+) who are seeing help with eating disorders, disordered eating, body image struggles, improving self-esteem and creating an overall more positive self-concept.
+I offer individual counseling for women, teens and tweens (ages 14+) who are seeking help with eating disorders, disordered eating, body image struggles, improving self-esteem and creating an overall more positive self-concept.

 While these are my main areas of focus, we also work on underlying factors such as traumas, depression, anxiety, life transitions, relationships, etc. I work with women who are stuck in the cycle of perfectionism.
 On occasion, I will have other therapy options available such as a weekly support group or workshop depending on interest and needs within the community.